SettleMint

 AIdentity verdictsSumsub, Jumio, Middesk, Onfido, Persona, Trulioo, and Veriff terminal verdicts issue or remove on-chain claims for one or more topics the provider is trusted for

-BMonitoring alertsSumsub AML watchlist events, Sumsub applicant-on-hold events, ComplyAdvantage entity monitoring, and Elliptic wallet alerts are normalised to a 0 to 100 severity scale and can revoke claims above a configured per-topic threshold
+BMonitoring alertsSumsub AML watchlist events, Sumsub applicant-on-hold events, ComplyAdvantage entity monitoring, and Elliptic wallet alerts normalise to a 0 to 100 severity score and revoke claims above a configured per-topic threshold

-CPer-transaction Travel RuleOutside the current dapp compliance-provider flow
+CPer-transaction Travel RuleOutside the current Console compliance-provider flow

 ClaimSource covers identity or wallet subjects that persist beyond one transaction.
-Sumsub applicant-review events produce identity verdicts; Sumsub AML watchlist events, Sumsub applicant-on-hold events, and ComplyAdvantage monitored-search events produce monitoring alerts; Elliptic produces wallet-monitoring alerts.
-TransferGate is reserved for Travel Rule and similar per-transaction decisions, where the subject is one transfer rather than a durable identity or wallet.
+Sumsub applicant-review events produce identity verdicts.
+Sumsub AML watchlist events, Sumsub applicant-on-hold events, and ComplyAdvantage monitored-search events produce monitoring alerts.
+Elliptic produces wallet-monitoring alerts.
+TransferGate handles Travel Rule and similar per-transaction decisions.
+In those cases, the subject is one transfer rather than a durable identity or wallet.

 Supported provider topics

 Each provider kind can only attest the topic names DALP publishes for that adapter.
-Multi-topic providers can reuse the same provider identity for each supported topic.
-Single-topic providers require a separate provider lifecycle if the tenant needs a different topic.
+Multi-topic providers let you reuse the same provider identity for each supported topic.
+Single-topic providers require a separate provider lifecycle when your tenant needs a different topic.

 Provider kindSupported topic names